EdwinMLara/SAI/backend/README.md

 ## Documentación

-- [Logging](./docs/LOGGING.md): Explains the logging configuration and how to use it.
+- [Logging](./docs/Logging.md): Explains the logging configuration and how to use it.
+- [Testing](./docs/Testing.md): Explains the test configuration and how to use it.

 ## Notes

+About changes

+- When adding a new property to process and store in the database, ensure the changes are reflected in the interfaces and models sections.
+If needed, adjust the controllers accordingly.
+After implementing these updates, verify that the tests align with your modifications.
+Once complete, you may run a test validation using: `npm test`

 Ensure the `.env` file is properly configured.
 At a minimum, it should include: